EnterpriseDB/tpa/docs/src/pem.md

 password for the web interface by running
 `tpaexec show-password $clusterdir $user`.

+## Useful extensions for the nodes with pem agent

+By default, TPA will add `sql_profiler`, `edb_wait_states` and `query_advisor` extensions to any instances that have `pem-agent` role.

+This list of default extensions for pem-agent nodes can be overriden by setting `pemagent_extensions` in config.yml.

+If this list is empty, no extensions will be automatically included.

 ## Shared PEM server

 Some deployments may want to use a single PEM server for monitoring and